Home ยป Salad ยป Simple German Potato Salad

 Step 1: Boil the potatoes

-Begin by placing the mini red potatoes in a pot and cover them with cold water.
+Begin by placing the mini red potatoes in a pot and covering them with cold water.
 Bring to a boil and cook until fork-tender.
 Drain and set aside.

 Onions in a skillet browning for German Potato Salad dressing